juhasch/mmwserial_rs/README.md

 # mmwserial

-A Python package for MMW serial communication.
+A Python package for data transfer between a TI radar board and a PC.
+For the xWR68xx is uses a virtual serial port, for the AWR2544 it uses UDP.
+The time critical part is implemented in Rust.

+Meant to work with the [xwr68xxisk](https://github.com/juhasch/xwr68xxiskhttps://github.com/juhasch/xwr68xxisk) package.

 ## Installation